Martin Van Buren: Early political career

-Albany regency
+Albany Regency

 After Tompkins was elected as vice president in the 1816 presidential election, Clinton defeated Van Buren's preferred candidate, Peter Buell Porter, in the 1817 New York gubernatorial election.
 Clinton threw his influence behind the construction of the Erie Canal, an ambitious project designed to connect Lake Erie to the Atlantic Ocean.
-Though many of Van Buren's allies urged him to block Clinton's Erie Canal bill, Van Buren believed that the canal would benefit the state.
+Though many of Van Buren's allies urged him to block Clinton's canal bill, Van Buren believed the canal would benefit the state.
 His support for the bill helped it win approval from the New York legislature.
 Despite his support for the Erie Canal, Van Buren became the leader of an anti-Clintonian faction in New York known as the "Bucktails".

-The Bucktails succeeded in emphasizing party loyalty and used it to capture and control many patronage posts throughout New York.
+The Bucktails succeeded in emphasizing party loyalty.
 Through his use of patronage, loyal newspapers, and connections with local party officials and leaders, Van Buren established what became known as the "Albany Regency", a political machine that emerged as an important factor in New York politics.
 The Regency relied on a coalition of small farmers, but also enjoyed support from the Tammany Hall machine in New York City.
 During this era, Van Buren largely determined Tammany Hall's political policy for New York's Democratic-Republicans.

 A New York state referendum that expanded state voting rights to all white men in 1821, and which further increased the power of Tammany Hall, was guided by Van Buren.
 Although Governor Clinton remained in office until late 1822, Van Buren emerged as the leader of the state's Democratic-Republicans after the 1820 elections.
 Van Buren was a member of the 1820 state constitutional convention, where he favored expanded voting rights, but opposed universal suffrage and tried to maintain property requirements for voting.